Student Research Grants

 Drawing on recommendations from the committee, a call for proposals will be issued by the Office of Academic Affairs during the fall semester and then again later in the academic year, if funds remain available.
 Calls for proposals may set forth additional criteria and preferences for applicants.
 The committee will ordinarily attempt to allocate all of the funds available in a given year by the start of the following fall semester.

-The call for proposals will ordinarily be issued in early September with a normal deadline of October 1 for written proposals from students.
-The committee will work quickly to review the proposals and meet with applicants, if necessary, so that decisions can be made by October 15 and projects can begin before the end of the term.
+The call for proposals will ordinarily be issued in early September with a normal deadline in early October for written proposals from students.
+The committee will work quickly to review the proposals and meet with applicants, if necessary, so that decisions can be made by mid-October and projects can begin before the end of the term.
 The committee may modify the proposed budgets of projects it approves.

 - The committee may recommend that a proposal be revised and re-submitted in a subsequent call for proposals.